SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.4.md

 ## Changes in DataMiner 10.0.4 CU1

-### Fixes
+### CU1 fixes

 #### Ticketing app: Deleting a ticket would incorrectly cause all tickets to be deleted \[ID_25211\]

 In some cases, deleting a ticket would incorrectly cause all tickets to be deleted.

-#### ReservationInstance property updates would not get saved to the database when a DMS con­sisted of a single DMA \[ID_25221\]
+#### ReservationInstance property updates would not get saved to the database when a DMS consisted of a single DMA \[ID_25221\]

-When a DataMiner System consisted of a single DataMiner Agent, in some cases, Reservation­Instance property updates would not get saved to the database.
+When a DataMiner System consisted of a single DataMiner Agent, in some cases, ReservationInstance property updates would not get saved to the database.

 ## Changes in DataMiner 10.0.4 CU2

-### Fixes
+### CU2 fixes

 #### Memory leak in SLDataGateway \[ID_25395\]